-Much of our water is tranquil and unspoilt in comparison to the commercial fisheries.
-Please respect the environment and enjoy the surroundings.
-Remember, take only pictures and leave only foot prints,
+Much of our water is tranquil and unspoilt in comparison to commercial fisheries.
+Please respect the environment, enjoy the surroundings and take your rubbish home, remember, take only pictures and leave only foot prints.

-As an angling club, we are keen to promote further angling opportunities throughout East Sussex.Should you be looking to offer your land/waters
+As an angling club, we are keen to promote further angling venues in our area.

 From time to time, for various reasons, waters may need to be closed to members, the dates being shown on the annual membership booklet, here on this website and advised to members via newsletters and local tackle shops.